 Fees for a cannabis business license in New York

-Either way you have to have in mind that these costs are only the official fees in order to apply and maintain a license in the state.
+You have to have in mind that these costs are only the official fees in order to apply and maintain a license in the state.
 In order to prepare your team financially, you have to take into account real estate as well as operational/day-to-day costs to factor in how much money you will need to spend to get the operation going.

 How to get a cannabis business license in New York?